HynwLee/How-to-Install-OS-101/How to Install Debian 10 GNOME.md

 WantedBy=multi-user.target
 -> sudo systemctl enable disablebluetooth.service
 21. add terminal shortcut: Settings -> Devices -> Keyboard -> Command gnome-terminal, Shortcut Ctrl + Alt + T (e.g.)
 22. 3rd-party programs: use programs in the official repository as much as possible, and if you can't avoid it, then at least isolate in your home directory.
+For stability, use programs in the official repositories.
+If you need newer ones or missing ones that you can't get from there, consider: 1) Debian Backports 2) Flatpaks 3) AppImages 4) isolate 3rd-party programs in your home directory
 23. (Install 7-zip, veracrypt, ...)
 24. Remove bloats: I mean, GNOME games.
 25. Initial Setup is Done.
 You can change settings whenever you want!
+For stability, search on the internet for the latest information.

 appendix 1. how to use different keybind:
 a) xmodmap -pke > ~/.Xmodmap b) edit ~/.Xmodmap(use xev to figure out the keycodes) c) check ~/.xinitrc to ensure that X11 starts with the changed .Xmodmap(cf. usermodmap, sysmodmap, if [ -f "$usermodmap" ]; then xmodmap "$usermodmap" fi)